Nyabaga/Film-Fortune-Telling/README.md

 From my analys on the movie.info csv file the most common gener is Drama.
 The geners that were given include:Drama, Comedy, Comedy Drama, Drama Mistery and Suspence, Art House and International|Drama.
 From this analysis I would advise Microsoft to put more emphasis on Drama and Comedy movies.

 ![most popular gener](images/Most%20popular%20genre%20.png)

 ##### Second analysis
+The mode runtime is 90 minutes and the frequency of movies within a sample of the data that have a runtime of 90 minutes in 72 movies.
+- This analysis shows that most people love watching movies that have a runtime of 90 minutes.
+- The graph is also skewed to the right.
+This shows that as the runtime increases the frequency of the movies decreases.
+This shows that, people generaly prefer movies with lesser runtime.

 ![Runtime distribution](images/Runtime%20distribution.png)

 ##### Third analysis